Brian Syron

-Brian Gregory Syron (19 November 1934 – 14 October 1993) was an actor, teacher, Aboriginal rights activist, stage director and Australia's first Indigenous feature film director, who has also been recognised as the first First Nations feature film director.
-After studying in New York City under Stella Adler, he returned to Australia and was a co-founder of the Australian National Playwrights Conference, the Eora Centre, the National Black Playwrights Conference, and the Aboriginal National Theatre Trust.
+Brian Gregory Syron (19 November 1934 – 14 October 1993) was an actor, teacher, Aboriginal rights activist, stage director and Australia's first Indigenous feature film director; who has also been recognised as the first First Nations feature film director.
+After studying in New York City under Stella Adler, he returned to Australia and was a co-founder of the Australian National Playwrights Conference, the National Black Playwrights Conference, and the Aboriginal National Theatre Trust.
 He worked on several television productions and was appointed head of the ABC's new Aboriginal unit in 1988.

 Life

-Brian Gregory Syron was born on 19 November 1934 in the inner city suburb of Balmain, Sydney, New South Wales.
-His mother, Elizabeth Murray, was from Newcastle-upon-Tyne, England, while his father, a general labourer, was a Birrbay man.
+Brian Syron was born on 19 November 1934 in the inner Sydney suburb of Balmain.
+His mother, Elizabeth Murray, was from Newcastle-upon-Tyne, England, and his father, Daniel Syron, a general labourer, was a Birrippi-Worimi Aboriginal man.
 Brian was one of eight children.